Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Can you repeat?

-No. Recently the country has signed the trade agreement with eu so how does it help us in respect to the import of raw material since we import a lot of materials from the Eastern Europe you mentioned so how does it help us?
+No. Recently the country has signed the trade agreement with EU.
+So, how does it help us in respect to the import of raw material since we import a lot of materials from the Eastern Europe you mentioned so how does it help us?
 Are we paying duty in that currently or how does it help us?

 S. V. S. Narayana Murty

-Yeah, if.
-If you.
-If you look at it.
-If you look at it, yes, we are importing some of the raw materials.
+Yeah, if you look at it, yes, we are importing some of the raw materials.
 We are also trying parallelly how to indigenous them.
-So that is plan B already we have and we are trying to work.
+So, that is plan B already we have and we are trying to work.
 But predominantly the metallic materials are imported.
-So as a part of that we are already having an internal metal bank.
-So to insulate Gani from any supply chain constraint Plan B we are currently not having as on today any supply chain issue.
-So we only hope that the.
-The whatever agreements have taken place will boost the supply and deporting only.
+So, as a part of that we are already having an internal metal bank.
+So, to insulate MIDHANI from any supply chain constraint.
+Plan B, we are currently not having as on today any supply chain issue.
+So, we only hope that the whatever agreements have taken place will boost the supply and debottleneck only.
+So, we are not anticipating any major constraints in the supply of our import of raw materials.

 So whatever import you’re doing duty free or we pay some duty to it.
 I’m going to get that answer.